aaronicsubstances/code-augmentor-php/README.md

    * `allErrors` - array which contains any errors encountered during execution.

 These methods can be overriden in a subclass:
-   * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a format string, *args, and **kwargs, when a verbose message, normal message, or warning message is issued.
+   * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a single string argument when a verbose message, normal message, or warning message is issued.
 By default normal and warning messages are printed to standard output, and verbose messages are ignored.

 The `evalFunction` function argument of the `execute` method is called with 3 arguments.
 The first is name of a function to invoke in the current PHP 7 scope, and the remaining two are an augmenting code object and a helper instance of the `ProcessCodeContext` in the same `aaronicsubstances\code_augmentor_support` namespace.
 These remaining two arguments are the arguments passed to the function to be invoked.